Early data from the US coronavirus pandemic exposes how systemic racism and inequality put minority groups at risk.

 Even the walls are talking in Hong Kong's Freedom Summer.

 Tracing the lineage from democracy walls in Beijing, Lennon Walls here are direct democracy exercised on the surface of tiny memo notes, the latest innovation of the city's resistance culture.

 Peng Yanhui still remembers shuddering when he testified in court about the bogus treatment that doctors were falsely advertising as a “cure” for homosexuality.
 His 2014 lawsuit alleged that health clinics had defrauded consumers, and he won.

 Killer whales debuted at China’s largest aquarium, sparking concerns worldwide that the country is repeating similar mistakes that plagued some U.S. marine parks.

 Dead-wrong polls, record turnout yielded surprising results and jolted Beijing.

-For half a century, a son has mourned his father’s passing but didn’t want to dwell on how he really died during the heady early days of the Cultural Revolution.
+For half a century, a son has mourned his father’s passing but didn’t want to dwell on how he actually died during the early days of the Cultural Revolution.

 As China has dismantled its welfare state, workers approaching retirement age face a stark future.

 “We can’t retire, and we can’t find work," said migrant worker Qin Renfang.